J. Scott Roth, MD, FACS

 Virginia Commonwealth University, School of Medicine, Richmond, Va.

 Minimally Invasive Surgery, University of Kentucky, Lexington

 Certifications or Special training

 American Board of Surgery, Minimally Invasive Surgery

-J. Scott Roth, MD, FACS, is both the Chief of the Gastrointestinal Surgery Section and the Director of Minimally Invasive Surgery.
-He specializes in advanced laparoscopic surgery with a focus in the areas of foregut surgery (hiatal and diaphragmatic hernias, gastroesophagel reflux (GERD), achalasia, gastric tumors) and abdominal hernias (ventral, incisional and inguinal hernias), abdominal wall reconstruction (endoscopic and posterior component separation) and solid organ surgery (spleen, adrenal, and pancreas).
+My name is J. Scott Roth; I am both the Chief of the Gastrointestinal Surgery Section and the Director of the Center for Advanced Training and Simulation.
+I specialize in advanced laparoscopic surgery with a focus in the areas of foregut surgery (hiatal and diaphragmatic hernias, gastroesophagel reflux (GERD), achalasia, gastric tumors) and abdominal hernias (ventral, incisional and inguinal hernias), abdominal wall reconstruction (endoscopic and posterior component separation) and solid organ surgery (spleen, adrenal, and pancreas).

-His research laboratory is evaluating mechanisms of improving hernia repair outcomes through the inhibition of Matrix Metalloproteinases resulting in alterations in collagen deposition.
-He is the Principal Investigator in several ongoing clinical trials evaluating outcomes in hernia repair.
+My research laboratory is evaluating mechanisms of improving hernia repair outcomes through the inhibition of Matrix Metalloproteinases resulting in alterations in collagen deposition.
+I am the Principal Investigator in several ongoing clinical trials evaluating outcomes in hernia repair.

-He is fellow of the American College of Surgeons and a member of the Society of American and Gastrointestinal Surgery, the American Hernia Society, the Society of University of Surgeons, Southeastern Surgical Congress and the American Medical Association.
-He currently serves as the SAGES adviser to the AMA CPT Editoral Panel and is involved in the SAGES Legislative Committee and Hernia Task Force.
+I am fellow of the American College of Surgeons and a member of the Society of American and Gastrointestinal Surgery, the American Hernia Society, the Society of University of Surgeons, Southeastern Surgical Congress and the American Medical Association.
+I currently serve as the SAGES adviser to the AMA CPT Editorial Panel and is involved in the SAGES Legislative Committee and Hernia Task Force.

 Research Publications on NCBI PubMed